Top 5 Mistakes Homeowners Make When Choosing Affordable Desoto Tree Services

 Not Asking for a Comprehensive Written Estimate

 You want stump grinding; they charge extra.
-You expected cleanup; they bring a leaf blower and call it done.
+You anticipated a thorough cleanup; however, they used a leaf blower and considered the job complete.

 Always get a written estimate to avoid this confusion, and make sure it lists: